Join Us For Practice

 Prospective members and guests may practice for a month before applying for membership.
 We want to give new paddlers enough time to get to know us as a team and experience the sport.

-If after a month you decide that dragon boating is not for you, no worries.
+If you decide that dragon boating is not for you, no worries.
 We thank you for being open to this growing sport!